-NMCAN partners with young people to build community and lead change.
+NMCAN partners with young people to build community, promote equity, and lead change.

 WHAT WE DO

 Since 1990, NMCAN has been leveraging community partnerships and volunteerism to improve children and youth’s experiences in foster care.
 Today, we have grown to authentically engage young people impacted by foster care, the juvenile justice system, and/or homelessness to advocate for systems change that improves their transition to adulthood and positively transforms our community.
 Together, we work to: